nampham720/csci3055u-project-template/README.md

 {% endfor %}
 ```
 It is time now to use `sourcery` to apply the _template_ created on the file _Car.swift_.
-This is the result that is auto generated:
+This is the result:
 ```swift
 extension Car : Equatable {}
 func ==(lhs: Car, rhs: Car) -> Bool